SeaQL/.github/profile/README.md

 ### Support Us!

 SeaQL.org is an independent open-source organization run by passionate developers.
-If you enjoy using our libraries, a small donation will be greatly appreciated, and goes a long way towards sustaining the organization.
+If you find our software valuable, a small donation will be greatly appreciated, and goes a long way towards sustaining the organization.